danielpina/checkout/README.md

 The Price promise bottom left corner box animates the black border when the user hover the box.

 The checkout button animates the background color when the mouse hover.

+ToDo: Use a Javascript framework/library to read the product data (collection) from a json file and dynamically output the rows